11 Easy Ways to Prevent Tooth Decay

 Have you ever wondered why whenever you go to a restaurant you get a glass of water with your coffee, or next to your glass of wine?

-This can help improve your breath or eliminate any bad taste you might have in your mouth after consuming these types of beverages, but it also helps prevent cavities.
+This can help improve your breath or eliminate any bad taste you might have in your mouth after consuming these types of beverages, but it also helps prevent tooth decay.
 The same goes for when you eat very acidic fruits or drink alcoholic beverages.

 Don’t go to bed before brushing your teethThis is a habit that parents have to instill in their children.
 Never, under any circumstances, go to bed before brushing your teeth.
 Remember that bacteria feast on everything you ate during the day as you sleep.

-You might be tired, you might have worked hard all day, and you might be about to fall deep into sleep – but it’s worth taking those two minutes to brush your teeth thoroughly.
+You might be tired, you might have worked hard all day, and you might be about to fall deep into sleep – but it’s worth taking those two minutes to brush your teeth thoroughly in order to prevent tooth decay.

 Eat calcium-rich foods